chargehive/configuration/docs/readme.md

 At this point any Charges sent through to ChargeHive will run through the Initiator or Scheduler and based on the Attempt Config, get a list of Connectors to attempt the Charge, then attempt the Charge and return a result.

 ## ChargeHive Configuration
-Every object in ChargeHive, from *Initiators*, *ConnectorPools* to *Connectors* have a configuration file which is applied using the `chive` tool.
+Every object in ChargeHive, from *Initiators*, *Connector Pools* to *Connectors* have a configuration file which is applied using the `chive` tool.
 Configurations can be saved, updated, loaded and deleted using the tool.

 ### Configuration File Structure